One reading Trinitarian statements about the nature of God will find these sayings and Trinitarian terms in use:

 Therefore, Paul clearly failed to support the Trinity in his writings.

-Seeing that Paul preached the full gospel back in his day without using even one Trinitarian term, one might wonder if a minister could preach the full gospel today without using any Trinitarian terms?
+Seeing that Paul fully proclaimed the gospel of Christ back in his day without using even one Trinitarian term, one might wonder if a minister could fully proclaim the gospel of Christ today without using any Trinitarian terms?

 If the answer is,